africanvisionmalawi/avm-site/src/pages/projects/index.md

   featured: true
-- linkText: Since 2006 we have completed a number of school building projects including a number of school blocks (typically with 6 classrooms) at various locations as well as five teacher's houses, kitchens and store rooms.
+- linkText: Since 2006 we have completed a number of school building projects including a number of school blocks (typically with 6 classrooms) at various locations as well as five teachers' houses, kitchens and store rooms.
 We also build and renovate pre-schools.
   linkTitle: Building schools
   photo: "/img/building-schools.JPG"